Pritam-Mondal18/ai-Comic-Crafter/README.md

 ## Introduction
 AI Comic Crafter is a powerful AI-based application that generates unique comic stories based on user-provided prompts.
 It integrates <strong>LLaMA 3 for text generation</strong> and <strong>Stable Diffusion XL for image creation</strong>, seamlessly combining storytelling with AI-generated visuals.
 This project is designed to make comic creation accessible and effortless for everyone.

+## Problem Description
+<pre>The objective of ComicCrafter AI is to develop an application capable of generating a comic book-style short story based on a user-provided prompt.
+The application should generate a story split into four parts: introduction, storyline, climax, and moral.
+The project will be executed in four distinct phases:</pre>

 ## Features
 ✅ AI-generated structured comic stories (Introduction, Storyline, Climax, Moral)
 ✅ AI-generated comic-style images using <strong>Stable Diffusion XL</strong>